Friday, September 22, 2023

 Three Friends in One!
 Codex Salmasianus #428

-Roman men often had deep, loving and affectionate friendships with their peers.
-There was no shame or stigma in expressing love and support to one another.
+Romans often had deep, loving and affectionate friendships with their peers.
+There was no shame or stigma in expressing love and support for one another.

 De tribus amicis bonis